 With a target market of dedicated, determined, and educated young professionals, the skyrocketing success of the CrossFit brand is certain to continue in the coming years.
 But with all of that high market penetration, it is important to set your Box apart from the others.
 Make certain you have the most functional and up-to-date equipment for your CrossFitters to use and abuse.
 Contact RallyFitness, and let us consult you on developing or upgrading your Box.

 The latest fight over labels has brought a lot of attention to the packaging of some of our favorite foods.
 As the years have passed, movements, including the latest to disclose the presence of genetically modified organisms, (or GMOS) have worked to include more information about our food right on the packaging.
 We now know how many calories are in a package of Oreos, for instance, and if that loaf of bread is made with high-fructose corn syrup.
 Though we’re presented with plenty of good data about our food, it can sometimes be difficult to use this data correctly.
 Wisely analyzing this data, as well as deftly maneuvering the grocery store aisles, is the best way to ensure you pick the best and healthiest foods for you and your family.
-Here are some tips to keep in mind next time you’re at your local grocery store:
+Here are some healthy grocery shopping tips to keep in mind next time you’re at your local store: